On the infinite Borwein product raised to a positive real power: Introduction and statement of results

-It is clear from \eqref{eq:Gp} that $c_p(n)$ is the number of partitions of $n$ into parts that are not a multiple of $p$.
-Andrews~\cite[Theorem~2.1]{MR1395410} proved the following result and noted that Garvan and P.~Borwein~(in unpublished work of 1990) also had a proof (which was different from the one Andrews gave). \begin{theorem} For all primes $p$, $c_p(n)$ and $c_p(n+p)$ have the same sign for each $n\ge 0$, i.e.,
+as part of an unpublished study of modular forms.
+While it is clear from \eqref{eq:Gp} that $G_p(q)^{-1}$ is the generating function for partitions into parts that are not a multiple of $p$, and thus has non-negative coefficients, the coefficients $c_p(n)$ in \eqref{eqib} have different signs.
+Andrews~\cite[Theorem~2.1]{MR1395410} proved the following result, and noted that Garvan and Borwein have a different proof in unpublished work of 1990. \begin{theorem} For all primes $p$, $c_p(n)$ and $c_p(n+p)$ have the same sign for each $n\ge 0$, i.e.,

 for each $n\ge 0$. \end{theorem} We say that the coefficients $c_p(n)$ have a sign pattern of period $p$.